harshalyaravalkar/Voice_AI_Agent/README.md

 ---

-## ⚠️ Design Decisions
+## Design Decisions

-- Groq API used for fast and reliable speech-to-text (local Whisper was too slow)
+- Groq Whisper API was used because local Whisper inference was too slow for real-time usage.
-- Ollama (phi) used for local LLM inference to satisfy assignment requirements
+- Ollama with the phi model was used for local LLM-based intent detection.
-- Hybrid approach ensures both performance and local execution
+- A hybrid approach was used to balance speed and local execution.

 ---

-## ⚠️ Challenges Faced
+## Challenges Faced

-- Slow local Whisper model → switched to Groq API
+- Local Whisper model performance was slow
-- Inconsistent LLM outputs → added cleaning + rules
+- LLM responses were sometimes inconsistent
-- Intent detection errors → hybrid LLM + rule-based system
+- Intent detection required both rule-based logic and LLM support
-- Filename extraction → implemented regex-based solution
+- Filename extraction needed regex-based cleanup

 ---

-## 🎥 Demo Video
+##  Demo Video
 [(Demo Video)](https://youtu.be/SDdVtu5xTPg)

 ---

-## ✍️ Article
+## Medium Article
 [(Building AI Agent - Medium Article)](https://medium.com/@harshal.y.492/building-a-voice-controlled-ai-agent-using-groq-and-ollama-076d0fd9a573)

 ---

-## 🏁 Conclusion
+## Conclusion

-This project demonstrates how to build a real-world AI agent that integrates speech processing, language understanding, and action execution into a unified pipeline.
+This project combines speech recognition, language understanding, and task execution into a single workflow.

-It showcases the transition from passive AI systems to action-oriented intelligent agents.
+The goal was to build a practical AI agent capable of taking voice commands and performing useful actions in real time.